Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A good teacher opens the door for you, but you must enter the room by yourself."
+> "Always render more and better service than is expected of you, no matter what your task may be."
-> — **Zen Proverb**
+> — **Og Mandino**

 ---